-- 2.1 The purpose of this charging guidance is not to replace or depart from statutory guidance or the Provider Agreement, but as supplementary guidance to support providers when interpreting and applying the regulations to their charging arrangements. - 2.2 Government funding is intended to deliver 15 or 30 hours a week of funded, high quality, flexible childcare.
-It is not intended to cover the costs of meals, other consumables, additional hours or additional services.1 - 2.3 The FEE Scheme provides up to 15 or 30 hours per week of funded childcare for children aged 2, 3 or 4 years old (subject to eligibility criteria) until they reach compulsory school age.
-The benefits of early education for child development are well-established and providers offering a compliant and flexible approach to entitlement will support children and families.
+- 2.1 The purpose of this charging guidance is not to replace or depart from statutory guidance or the Provider Agreement, but as supplementary guidance to support Providers when interpreting and applying the regulations to their charging arrangements. - 2.2 Government funding is intended to deliver 15 or 30 hours a week of funded, high quality, flexible childcare.
+It is not intended to cover the costs of meals, other consumables, additional hours or additional services 1 - 2.3 Funded Early Education provides up to 15 or 30 hours per week of funded childcare eligible children until they reach compulsory school age.
+The benefits of early education for child development are well-established and Providers offering a compliant and flexible approach to entitlement will support children and families.